Van Geemen--Sarti involutions and elliptic fibrations on K3 surfaces double cover of $\mathbb{P}^2$: Elliptic fibration on : possibilities

 \section{Elliptic fibration on $X_{(r,22-r,\delta)}$: possibilities}

 In this section we use the results given in \cite{O} and \cite{K} and conditions coming from the lattice properties of the N\'eron--Severi group in order to find a list of the admissible elliptic fibrations on the surfaces $X_{(r,22-r,\delta)}$.
+This is done in Propositions \ref{prop: classification non finite MW} and \ref{prop: classification finite MW}.

-\begin{definition} A rational curve in $X$ which is in the branch locus (i.e. which is among $\widetilde{b_i}$ or $f_j$ with the notations of the previous section) is called special curve, a rational curve which is not in the branch locus is called ordinary rational curve.\end{definition} \begin{lemma} {\rm (\cite[Lemma 5.11]{K})} Let $V$ be the branch locus, i.e.\ $V=\cup_i \widetilde{b_i}\cup_j f_j$.
+\begin{definition} A rational curve in $X$ which is in the branch locus (i.e. which is among $\widetilde{b_i}$ or $f_j$ with the notations of the previous section) is called special curve; a rational curve which is not in the branch locus is called ordinary rational curve.\end{definition} \begin{lemma} {\rm (\cite[Lemma 5.11]{K})} Let $V$ be the branch locus, i.e.\ $V=\cup_i \widetilde{b_i}\cup_j f_j$.
 Let $D$ be an ordinary curve.
-Then $D\cdot V\equiv 0\mod 2$.\end{lemma} \begin{lemma} {\rm (\cite[Lemma 1.6]{O}\cite[Lemma 5.12]{K})} Let $D_1$ and $D_2$ be two ordinary curves.
+Then $D\cdot V=2$.\end{lemma} \begin{lemma} {\rm (\cite[Lemma 1.6]{O}\cite[Lemma 5.12]{K})} Let $D_1$ and $D_2$ be two ordinary curves.
 Then $D_1D_2\equiv 0\mod 2$.\end{lemma}

 \begin{proposition} {\rm (cf.\ \cite[Proposition 7.4]{K})} Let $\mathcal{E}:X_{(r,22-r,\delta)}\ra \mathbb{P}^1$ be an elliptic fibration.
 We recall that $s=r-10$ is the number of curves fixed by the cover involution, i.e.\ the number of special curves.
 Then the Kodaira type of the reducible fibers of $\mathcal{E}$ is contained in the following list: